 Sydneysiders love to play in the outdoors, so rainy days don’t go down too well.
 To avoid boredom and escape the dreary weather, we've come up with the ultimate rain-proof guide to hanging out in Sydney.
-From arcade frivolities and gallery-hopping to market shopping and indoor golf, these are our top things to do on a rainy day in the harbour city.
+From arcade frivolities and gallery-hopping to indoor golf, these are our top things to do on a rainy day in the harbour city.

 Likened to a sophisticated adult playground, step inside the treasure trove that is B. Lucky & Sons to hideaway from the cruel winter weather.
 Not your average bar, hidden behind a vintage pawnshop façade you'll find a luxurious bar and arcade.
 Work your way through the ‘East meets West’ menu whilst you play on retro arcade games.
 And to quench your thirst, the extravagant drinks menu features an array of creative concoctions.